List of regions of Vietnam

-The Vietnamese government often groups the various provinces and municipalities into three regions: Northern Vietnam, Central Vietnam, and Southern Vietnam.
-These regions can be further subdivided into eight subregions: Northeast Vietnam, Northwest Vietnam, the Red River Delta, the North Central Coast, the South Central Coast, the Central Highlands, Southeast Vietnam, and the Mekong River Delta.
-These regions are not always used, and alternative classifications are possible.
-Other classifications used can be: Northern, Central, Southern, and Mekong.
+The Vietnamese government often groups the various provinces and centrally-governed cities into three regions: Northern Vietnam, Central Vietnam, and Southern Vietnam.
+These regions can be further subdivided into six subregions, officially referred to as "socio-economic regions": the Northern Midland and Mountainous Regions, the Red River Delta, the North Central Coast, the South Central Coast and Central Highlands, Southeast Vietnam, and the Mekong Delta.